-What in Yarnation! is a great little shop in an old brick building with creaky hardwood floors.
+What in Yarnation! (now closed) is a great little shop in an old brick building with creaky hardwood floors.
 Wonderful character :-).
 Most of the yarns they had I was familiar with.
 One thing I like about their shop is the wide selection of Lily Sugar’n Cream yarns they have.
 I know I can get SnC yarns cheaper when Michaels or other stores have them on sale, but I’ve never seen such a wide variety of colors – unless you go to the Yarnspirations website directly.
 I came home with 4 balls even though I probably have quite a bit in my stash already.

 Just a couple doors down was a Chinese buffet place.
 Mom and I don’t get to eat Chinese very often because of family members’ food preferences, so it’s always a good choice for the two of us.
 It 1:45pm at this point and the buffet part closed at 1:30pm so we just had to order off the lunch menu.
 It didn’t occur to us how big the portions would be, otherwise we could have just ordered one meal.
 We had all this leftover food that seemed a shame to waste, so we went a short distance to a big-box store to pick up a styrofoam cooler and a small bag of ice so we could eat leftovers today.
 It cost us ~$4 for both and I have to say I really enjoyed those leftovers today.